cropgeeks/hpc-help/slurm-policy.rst

 Four nodes are dedicated to the ``short`` queue, eight to the ``medium``, and all remaining standard nodes for the ``long`` queue.
 One virtual machine is available in the ``debug`` queue.
 One special node (thanos) contains 3T of RAM and two V100 GPUs, and is consequently split into two queues: ``himem`` and ``gpu``.

 .. note::
   All queues run with the same priority across all nodes.
 Only the time limits differ, with the short and medium queues automatically killing a job if it exceeds their limits.
-GPUs can only be access from the gpu queue, and large RAM requests can only run on the himem queue.
+GPUs can only be accessed from the gpu queue, and large RAM requests can only run on the himem queue.

 Specifying queues